jaggannadhan/VibeForge/README.md

 ## Use Cases

 - **Design Handoff Automation** — Convert Figma mockups into working Next.js pages without manual slicing.
-Upload a design pack and let the agent iterate until it matches.
+Upload a ZIP of design images and let the agent iterate until it matches.

 - **Visual Regression Testing** — Use the scoring pipeline as a continuous visual QA system.
 The four-dimension scoring (layout, style, a11y, perceptual) catches regressions that unit tests miss.